Links

 mysql> SET @@GLOBAL.dolt_async_replication = 1;

-This system variable is used to pull updates to read replicas.
+This system variable is set on read replicas to name a remote to pull from.
 New data is pulled every time a transaction begins.

-Setting either dolt_replicate_heads or dolt_replicate_all_heads is also required.
+Setting either dolt_replicate_heads or dolt_replicate_all_heads is also required for read replicas.
+See Replication.

 mysql> SET @@GLOBAL.dolt_read_replica_remote = origin;